-Provincial Growth New Guidelines are available for

-and Development provinces and municipalities to structure their planning aligned to regional profiles cooperation.

-Strategy (PGDS) and in spirit of economic and resource

-Economic profile Has the NSDP overview been

-extrapolated and integrated into local economic development initiatives based on local and regional economic realities?

-Geographic profile Are studies undertaken to understand

-environmental and geographic characteristics of the region and the implications for economic spatial choices?

-Demographic profile Have the demographics of the region in

-terms of household size, poverty

-statistics, migration, labour preferences, birth and death rates been factored into the spatial strategy of the municipality?
+New Guidelines are available for Provincial Growth provinces and municipalities to structure and Development their planning aligned to regional profiles and in spirit of economic and resource Strategy (PGDS) cooperation.
+Has the NSDP overview been Economic profile extrapolated and integrated into local economic development initiatives based on local and regional economic realities?
+Geographic profile Are studies undertaken to understand environmental and geographic characteristics of the region and the implications for economic spatial choices?
+Demographic profile Have the demographics of the region in terms of household size, poverty statistics, migration, labour preferences, birth and death rates been factored into the spatial strategy of the municipality?